jirka-m97/plant-phenotyping-pipeline/README.md

 Mach, J., et al., Development of low-cost multifunctional robotic apparatus for high-throughput plant phenotyping.
 Smart Agricultural Technology, 2024.
 9: p.
 17. [https://doi.org/10.1016/j.atech.2024.100654](https://doi.org/10.1016/j.atech.2024.100654)

 ---

+## License
+All codes forming this project are distributed under the Apache 2.0 Licence, which allows users to freely use, modify, and redistribute the software for both academic and commercial purposes, provided that proper attribution is given to the original authors.
+For the complete licence terms, please see the [LICENSE](./LICENSE) file.